The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 and LineFormatter

 .
-This allows us to inject theses services inside this definition.
+This allows us to inject these services inside the definition.
 When Logger

 is created (or injected), both StreamHandler